 It’s best to have a “general idea” of which direction you intend to move in and which major sites, locations, cities you expect to visit eventually, and at some point.
-However, be prepared to accept that you may never make it to all of these for the reasons earlier mentioned.
+However, be prepared to accept that you may never make it to all of your chosen travel spots for the reasons just mentioned.

 It’s also best NOT to make commitments to family and friends (or organisations of any kind) to meet on specific dates at specific locations.
-Engagements such as these generally turn out to be difficult if not impossible to honour especially on longer journeys.
+Engagements such as these generally turn out to be difficult if not impossible to honour especially on longer trips.
 Promises and engagements become nagging burdens you will resent primarily because they urge you (the traveller) to rush, race, speed through countries on a quest to honour your commitments.
 Of course, this is the exact opposite of what overland travel should be.
 The freedom of having your own transport should be an opportunity to explore towns, cities and parts of a country at a leisurely pace, preferably off the more beaten tourist routes.
-It’s best to turn unavoidable obligations around and arrange for family and loved ones to join you close to wherever you might be at the time they intend to join you, regardless of whether that means a couple of countries behind or even ahead of your intended time schedule.
+It’s best to turn unavoidable obligations around and arrange for family and loved ones to join you close to wherever you might be at the time they intend to travel, regardless of whether that means a couple of countries behind or even ahead of your intended schedule.

 2. Know the weak points of your motorbike and don’t fret about breaking down

-So called “ terminal” or “catastrophic failures” do occur to engines (some brands are more prone to this than others) but they are very, very RARE.
+So called “terminal” or “catastrophic failures” do occur to engines (some brands are more prone to this than others) but they are very, very RARE.
 Modern enduro-dual sport motorcycles if well maintained are designed to weather out the abuse that comes from rough roads and low quality fuel.
 Furthermore, dealerships of many major motorcycle brands are expanding their presence globally which ensures that spare parts are generally at hand closer than one might suspect.
 Of course there are many areas on the planet that are off the radar for Japanese and European brands but regardless, clever mechanics and skilled welders can be found in every community, anywhere in the world.